Careers for Environmental Toxicologists: Job Options and Requirements

 Aspiring environmental toxicologists with a 2-year or 4-year degree in toxicology, biology or chemistry can attain positions as lab assistants, fieldworkers and technicians.
 However, students interested in conducting research, teaching at the postsecondary level or seeking higher-level, more competitive toxicologist positions need to consider a Ph.D. program.
 Graduate-level studies may take an interdisciplinary approach, but they also offer concentrations in areas like cellular toxicology, environmental chemistry, risk management and public policy.

 Environmental toxicologists often work with other scientists and officials, so they should be adept at communicating their results through technical writing and public speaking.
 Employers also tend to favor applicants who have laboratory experience and strong project management skills.
 Knowledge of statistical analysis, experimental design and predictive computer modeling may further prepare individuals for careers in environmental toxicology.

 Career and Salary Info for Environmental Toxicologists

-The U.S. Bureau of Labor Statistics reported that environmental scientists, including those involved in health, were expected to see an increase of 19% in employment through the 2010-2020 decade.
+The U.S. Bureau of Labor Statistics reported that environmental scientists, including those involved in health, were expected to see an increase of 15% in employment through the 2012-2022 decade.
 In May 2012, the annual salary for environmental scientists in general was $68,970 per year, according to BLS statistics.
-However, this statistic encompasses individuals with only bachelor's degrees.

 Related to Careers for Environmental Toxicologists: Job Options and Requirements